The Teaching of Reading and Phonics

 In both EYFS and KS1 phonics is taught as a whole class session.
 In some cases a teaching assistant may work with a small group of children to reinforce a particular phoneme (sound), developing their confidence and understanding.
 The class teacher will lead a variety of activities that develop the children’s knowledge of a particular phoneme pattern.

-The ‘Letter and Sounds’ programme contains six phases.
-By phase six (usually year 2) children will be becoming fluent readers and should be able to spell HFW (high frequency words).
+The ‘Letter and Sounds’ programme contains five phases.
+By phase five children will be becoming fluent readers and should be able to spell HFW (high frequency words).
+We use the No Nonsense spelling scheme from Year 2 onwards, which builds on children's learning from Letters and Sounds.

 Teachers and other adults hear children read regularly, in both individual and group sessions.
 Group reading is called ‘Guided Reading’, where an adult (usually the teacher) will hear a group of children read and discuss a shared text.
 Guided Reading focuses on developing a range of skills, not just ‘reading aloud’ and the texts chosen may contain a higher degree of challenge than your child’s individual reading book.